Michael Millett

 Michael Millett (22 September 1977 – 21 September 1995) was an English footballer who played for Wigan Athletic.
+Millett was regarded as a talented youngster who could play in defence or midfield, and had represented England at youth level.

+Biography

+Born in Wigan, Millett attended Byrchall High School in Ashton-in-Makerfield.
+He played schoolboy football for North Ashton before signing for Wigan Athletic at the age of 14.

+Millett was an England schoolboy international, and played at the 1994 UEFA European Under-16 Championship.
+He made one appearance for the England under-18 team in February 1995.

-Millett was regarded as a talented youngster who could play in defence or midfield.
-He had represented England at U16 and U18 level, and made his first-team debut for Wigan towards the end of the 1994-95 season.
-He played three league games and one League Cup match for the Latics, before being killed in a car crash on 21 September 1995, one day before his 18th birthday.
+He made his first-team debut for Wigan towards the end of the 1994–95 season.
+He played three league games and one League Cup match for the Latics.

+On 21 September 1995, Millett was killed in a car crash, one day before his 18th birthday.
 The crash happened near Garswood, Merseyside.

 Wigan Athletic's Academy Player of the Year Award is named in his honour.